Zhichen6/zhichen6.github.io/_pages/about.md

 - Proficiency in programming and computational tools is preferred.
 - Strong background and interest in operations research (convex/nonconvex/stochastic optimization), machine learning (deep/reinforcement learning), game theory, or mechanism design is preferred.

-PhD positions include 4–5 years of research funding (a very competitive stipend plus tuition waiver).

-### Application Process

-For the best use of your time and mine, please follow the steps below when applying:
+### Please follw the steps below when applying:

-1. If you are interested, please send an email to Zhichen.Liu@stonybrook.edu with the subject line "Prospective Student - YOURNAME" including your CV and transcript.
+1. If you are interested, please send an email to **Zhichen.Liu@stonybrook.edu with the subject line "Prospective Student - YOURNAME" including your CV and transcript.
 Depending on your visa status, you may begin in Spring 2026 or Fall 2026.

 2. If you appear to be a potential fit, I will reach out to schedule a 30-minute screening interview.
 This will be an informal conversation for us to get to know each other and discuss your interests and goals.

-3. If we both feel there is strong alignment, I will invite you for a formal one-hour interview focused on research design and behavioral questions

 ### Please Note: